Test of PM’s resolve to implement new rotation policy in bureaucracy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: A new rotation policy for the Pakistan Administrative Service (PAS) and Police Service of Pakistan (PSP) has been implemented with effect from January 1, 2021, with Prime Minister Imran Khan’s resolve to enforce it in letter and spirit.
+ISLAMABAD: A new rotation policy for the Pakistan Administrative Service (PAS) and Police Service of Pakistan (PSP) has been implemented with effect from January 1, 2021, with Prime Minister Imran Khan resolved to enforce it in letter and spirit.

 However, the provinces have already started creating problems amid reports that Punjab, in particular, has sought time to relieve several BS-21 officers who were to be moved out of the province as per the rotation policy.